-Compliance Enforcement and Promotion.
+- Compliance Program Improvements.
+Review the activities of the CECO and any Subsidiary Compliance Officer and oversee the development of remedial actions and Compliance Program improvements to ensure that violations of Applicable Laws and regulations, Exchange requirements, terms and conditions of Government Contracts or the Compliance Program are not repeated.
+The Committee should assure that those employees who are assigned operational responsibilities relating to the Program are given sufficient resources, authority and support to carry out such responsibilities. - Compliance Enforcement and Promotion.
 Oversee the CECO's system for uniform response, enforcement and corrective action on matters relating to compliance so they are correctly and consistently handled and are reported in a timely fashion.
-Ensure that Company policy provides effective and accessible procedures so that (a) individuals can report in confidence (to the extent permitted by law) and without fear of retaliation, any improper activities, misconduct and violations of law, regulations or the Compliance Program; (b) there is effective auditing and monitoring of compliance risk and any gaps are properly addressed and corrective action is implemented; and (c) there are strategies and incentives to promote worker's compliance including the reporting of improper activities, misconduct and violations of law, regulations or the Compliance Program.
+Ensure that Company policy provides effective and accessible procedures so that (a) individuals can report in confidence (to the extent permitted by law) and without fear of retaliation, any improper activities, misconduct and violations of law, regulations or the Compliance Program; (b) there is effective auditing and monitoring of compliance risk and any gaps are properly addressed and corrective action is implemented; and (c) there are strategies to promote employee's compliance and reporting of improper activities, misconduct and violations of law, regulations or the Compliance Program.
 The decision to report violations to appropriate governmental agencies shall be vested in the CECO.